Uralstech/UGemini/Documentation/DocSource/BreakingChanges.md

 # Breaking Changes Notice

 UGemini v2.0.0 contains many breaking changes.
+For breaking changes in newer versions, check the release's changelogs at <https://github.com/Uralstech/UGemini/releases>.
 To update your code to use UGemini 2.0.0, refer to the following list and table of changes:

 ## General Changes
 - `EnumExtensions` is now `GeminiContentTypeExtensions`.